prasathk11/Walmart-Sales-Prediction/README.md

 Exploratory Data Analysis (EDA) and Linear Regression:

-1. Transform the variables by using data manipulation techniques like, One-Hot Encoding
+1. Transformed the variables by using data manipulation techniques like, One-Hot Encoding
-2. Perform an EDA (Exploratory Data Analysis) to see the impact of variables over Sales.
+2. Performed an EDA (Exploratory Data Analysis) to see the impact of variables over Sales.
 3. Apply Linear Regression to predict the forecast and evaluate different accuracy metrices like RMSE (Root Mean Squared Error) and MAE(Mean Absolute Error) and determine which metric makes more sense.
 Can there be a better accuracy metric?
          a)      Train a single model for all stores, using storeId as a feature.
          b)      Train separate model for each store.
-         c)      Which performs better and Why?
-[In the first case, parameters are shared and not very free but not in second case]
+         c)      Observation from previous 3 models **Second one performs better than first one [In the first case, parameters are shared and not very free but not in second case]**
-         d)      Try Ensemble of b) and c).
-What are the findings?
+         d)      Try Ensemble of b) and c). **No improvement**
          e)      Use Regularized Regression.
-It should perform better in an unseen test set.
-Any insights??
+It should perform better in an unseen test set. **No Improvement**
          f)      Open-ended modeling to get possible predictions.

 Other Regression Techniques:

-1. When store is closed, sales = 0.
-Can this insight be used for Data Cleaning?
-Perform this and retrain the model.
-Any benefits of this step?
+1. When store is closed, sales = 0. used this insight be used for Data Cleaning Perform this and retrain the model.
-2. Use Non-Linear Regressors like Random Forest or other Tree-based Regressors.
+2. Use Non-Linear Regressors like Random Forest or other Tree-based Regressors(XGBoostRegressor).
-       a)    Train a single model for all stores, where storeId can be a feature.
+       a)    Trained a single model for all stores, where storeId can be a feature.
-       b)    Train separate models for each store.
+       b)    Trained separate models for each store.
        Note: Dimensional Reduction techniques like, PCA and Tree’s Hyperparameter Tuning will be required.
 Cross-validate to find the best parameters.
 Infer the performance of both the models.
 3 Compare the performance of Linear Model and Non-Linear Model from the previous observations.
 Which performs better and why?